z3tt/Z3tt/content/top/dataviz.md

 ## Contributions to #TidyTuesday {#tidytuesday}

-[#TidyTuesday](https://github.com/rfordatascience/tidytuesday) is a weekly data project aimed at the R ecosystem and the `tidyverse` package bundle to wrangle, explore and visualize the data set that is provided by the [R4DS Online Learning Community](https://www.rfordatasci.com/).
+[#TidyTuesday](https://github.com/rfordatascience/tidytuesday) is a weekly data project aimed at the R ecosystem and the `{tidyverse}` package bundle to wrangle, explore and visualize the data set that is provided by the [R4DS Online Learning Community](https://www.rfordatasci.com/).

 <img src="/img/tidytuesday/2019_19_StudentTeacher.png" style="height: 100%; width: 100%; object-fit: contain" onclick="window.open('https://cedricscherer.netlify.com/img/tidytuesday/2019_19_StudentTeacher.png', 'blank');"/>